 Both of these errors can arise, if you have not configured settings as configured in the outlined step

-BadRequest.
-Http request failed as there is an error getting AD OAuth token: 'AADSTS500011: The resource principal named api://9e4a7093-d2aa-4fe2-93d8-0ba9d7d89440/.default was not found in the tenant named flex { "code": 401, "message": "IDX10205: Issuer validation failed.
+"message": "IDX10205: Issuer validation failed.
 Issuer: '[PII is hidden.
 For more details, see https://aka.ms/IdentityModel/PII.]'.
 Did not match: validationParameters.ValidIssuer: '[PII is hidden.
 For more details, see https://aka.ms/IdentityModel/PII.]' or validationParameters.ValidIssuers: '[PII is hidden.
-For more details, see https://aka.ms/IdentityModel/PII.]'." }
+For more details, see https://aka.ms/IdentityModel/PII.]'."

 Hardening app registrations, especially for managed identities (Client Credentials) https://github.com/jsa2/aadClientCredentialsDoc#checklist

-0 comments on “Authorize Logic Apps in Azure Functions with Logic App managed identity and Azure AD”
+0 comments on “Authorize Logic Apps in Azure Functions with Logic App managed identity and Azure AD